Scorocode/scorocode-docs-en/docs/JS/javascript.md

 Register and create an application with any name inside [Scorocode](https://scorocode.ru/).

-For the purpose of showing you an expample development process, we used the [react](https://facebook.github.io/react/) library and the [create-react-app](https://github.com/facebookincubator/create-react-app) utility for fast development of an application template.
-Installation requirements are avaliable upon the links above.
+For the purpose of showing you an example development process, we are using the [react](https://facebook.github.io/react/) library and the [create-react-app](https://github.com/facebookincubator/create-react-app) utility for fast development of an application template.
+Installation requirements are available upon the links above.
 To install the utility you can use the following console command:

 ```
 npm install -g create-react-app